Melanoma and other skin cancers

 Drugs known as serotonin antagonists, especially ondansetron (Zofran) can relieve nausea and vomiting in nearly all patients given moderate drugs, and in most patients who take more powerful drugs.

 Benefits of Chemotherapy.
-About 20% of cancers shrink in response to one or more of these drugs, but the effects last only 3 - 6 months.
+About 20% of cancers shrink in response to one or more of these drugs, but the effects last only 3 to 6 months.
 If the tumors completely disappear, the cancer may stay in remission much longer, but in virtually all cases it returns.

 Chemotherapeutic regional perfusion (also called isolated limb perfusion) is a technique used to give a person very high-dose chemotherapy.
 It is often used effectively for melanoma that returns or spreads and that occurs on the arm or leg.
 It does not appear to be useful for preventing cancer spread after a first occurrence of melanoma in one of these locations.